walterlab-HMS/AF2multimer-analysis/README.md

 # AF2multimer-analysis
-multimer-analysis

-This python script allows one to find contacts between residues in multimeric structure files produced as output from Alphafold2 via the Colabfold pipeline. <https://github.com/sokrypton/ColabFold/tree/main/colabfold>
+This python script allows one to find contacts between residues in multimeric structure files produced as output from Alphafold2 via the Colabfold pipeline <https://github.com/sokrypton/ColabFold/tree/main/colabfold>.
+It integrates both physical proximity and Alphafold conficence metrics such as the predicted Alignment Error(pAE) and the predicted Local Distance Difference Test (pLDDT).

 ```
 usage: colabfold_analysis.py [-h] [--distance DISTANCE] [--pae PAE] [--pae-mode {min,avg}]